 - eSIM technology is great, but works only with Project Fi in the US

-The Google Pixel 2 and Google Pixel 2 XL are both launching in the US, UK, Canada, Australia, Germany and India on October 19.
+The Google Pixel 2 XL release date was October 19 in the US, UK, Canada, Australia, Germany and India.

-While the phones are currently available for pre-order, they may ship at a later date.
+While the phone is currently available to order, it may not ship to you right away.
 We’ve noticed that the Google Store for the UK, for example, lists a wait time of five to six weeks for delivery.

 As mentioned earlier, the Pixel 2 XL starts at US$849 (£799, AU$1,399) for the base 64GB model, while the 128GB version is priced at US$949 (£899, AU$1,549).